Brighton-Le-Sands, New South Wales: Commercial area

+Novotel Hotel built post-1985.
+Norfolk pines & double storeyed terraces (right, built 1890s) recall the heroic Saywell era.

-The main shopping precinct is located along Bay Street and extends to the foreshore on The Grand Parade and down a short length of Moate Avenue.
-The landmark Novotel Hotel Brighton Beach, located on north-western corner of the intersection of Bay Street and The Grand Parade, also contains a significant amount of commercial and retail space.
-Many cafés and restaurants are located along The Grand Parade and Bay Street, covering many types of cuisine: Australian, Greek, French, European, Italian, Thai and Japanese.
-Take-away food shops are also abundant, particularly for seafood, chicken, cakes and gelato.
-Shops and services include supermarket, banks, post office, clothing, jewellery, hair dressers, doctors and fishing supplies.
+The main shopping precinct is located along Bay Street & extends from Crawford Road to the foreshore, down a short length of Moate Avenue, north, & a section of the Grand Parade, south.
+Most of the shop buildings still to be seen there today (2026) date from the 1920s.
+The Novotel Hotel Brighton Beach, built late 1980s on the north corner of the Bay Street/Grand Parade intersection, also contains mall-type commercial and retail space.
+Cafés and restaurants have ousted most of the old shops, offering food ranging from Australian, Greek, French, European, Italian, Thai and Japanese.
+Take-away food shops are plentiful, particularly for seafood, chicken, pastries and gelato.
+Shops and services include supermarket, banks, post office, RSL club, clothing, jewellery, hair dressers, chemists, doctors, laundromat, bakeries and fishing supplies.

-The appearance of a Coles supermarket in Moate Avenue in the late 1990s decimated some of the smaller specialty shops.
-It also competed with the existing Flemings supermarket for two years before the latter closed and in 2005 the local family-run fruit store also folded.
-The supermarket is part of a high-rise residential development and the incorporation of a car park was a requirement for Coles to be allowed to trade from this site.
+The appearance of a Coles supermarket in Moate Avenue in the late 1990s put paid to the last of the smaller specialty shops: butcheries, bakeries, greengrocers etc. It also soon nudged out the nearby Flemings supermarket and in 2005 led to the closure of the last local family-run fruit barn.
+The street-level supermarket is part of a high-rise residential complex and the incorporation of a car park was a requirement for Coles to be allowed to trade from this site.
 Developments to the area are planned as part of a multimillion-dollar upgrade called "Destinations Rockdale".